mariohernandez/mariohernandezio/src/blog/storybook-components.md

 In the context of Drupal development using the component-driven methodology, Drupal integration means connecting Drupal presenter templates such as node.html.twig, block.html.twig, paragraph.html.twig, etc. to Storybook by mapping Drupal fields to component fields in Storybook.
 This in turn allows for your Drupal content to be rendered wrapped in the Storybook components.

-The advantage of using a design system like Storybook is that you are in full control of the markup when building components, as a result your website is more semantic, accessible and easier to maintain.
+The advantage of using a design system like Storybook is that you are in full control of the markup when building components, as a result your website is more semantic, accessible, and easier to maintain.

 ## Getting a Drupal site ready

 In the previous post all the work we did was in a standalone project which did not require Drupal to run, In this post, we get to interact with Drupal so we need at the very least a basic Drupal site up and running.
-If you are following along and already have a Drupal 10 site ready, you can skip the first step below;
+If you are following along and already have a Drupal 10 site ready, you can skip the first step below.

 1. Build a basic Drupal 10 website ([I recommend using DDEV](https://ddev.readthedocs.io/en/stable/users/quickstart/#drupal){target=_blank rel=noopener}).
 1. Add the **storybook** theme to your website.
 If you completed the excercise in the previous post, you can copy the theme you built into your site's **/themes/custom/** directory, Otherwise, you can clone [the previous post repo](https://github.com/mariohernandez/storybook){target=_blank rel=nooperner} into the same location so it becomes your theme.
 After this your theme's path should be **themes/custom/storybook**.
-1. No need to enable the theme just yet, we'll comeback to the theme shortly.
+1. No need to enable the theme just yet, we'll come back to the theme shortly.
 1. Finally, create a new Article post that includes a title, body content and an image of your choice.
 We'll use this article later in the process.

 ## Back to Storybook